 (4) Three Ways Forward (Halbert and Kaiser, 2015) – Borrowing from Halbert and Kaiser, coursework will include a “judicious weaving of three ways forward” whereby we will:

 By weaving together this strong conceptual framework, the power of collective action and reflection, and a motivation to enact change, SITE sets the stage for enabling innovation.
-We look forward to seeing you in Summer 2017 for the second SITE at UFV Abbotsford!
+We look forward to seeing you in Summer 2018 Summer Institute in Teacher Education at the University of the Fraser Valley !